Case File · San Bernardino County, California

 Planning Staff

-“Stop Wonder Inn” campaign active across social media and local community networks.
+“Stop Wonder Inn” campaign active across public online channels and local community networks.
 Opposition cites threat to rural, off-grid character of Flamingo Heights / Landers corridor.
 Multiple prior Joshua Tree-area resort proposals opposed and delayed by same community networks.

 Recommendation